Mozambique Travel & Holiday Advice, Travel Planning Tips and Travel Information

 Transport in Mozambique: Bus, train and flights:

 It is also great to use flights for regional travel.
 The regional airports which you can use are Pemba, Beira, Tete, Nampula, Vilanculos, and Inhambane.
 The popular airlines that operate these local flights are LAM, Kenya Airways, and South African Airlink or South African Airways.
+Finding domestic and cheap flights to Mozambique is easy.

 It is more truck than a bus, although it can’t be categorized as a truck.
 Chapa has open backs.
 It is the main bus-like transportation for both locals and tourists.
 But besides Chapa, you will also be able to use buses.
 However, the number of buses operating is less than Chapas.